|A pig and a few ducks were living off the land and sea in Vuodomo, Fiji.|

 Today’s photos are from the post on this date in 2015 while living in Savusavu, Vanua Levu, Fiji.
 For more from this date, please click here.

-It’s hard to believe it was five years ago today that we visited Vuodomo Falls on the island of Vanua Levu, Fiji while living in the highly cultured and fascinating village of Savusavu.
-During our entire three months stay in a little house overlooking the ocean, we may have seen a total of 10 Caucasians in this less-often visited holiday/vacation spot for most travelers.
+It’s hard to believe it was five years ago today that we visited Vuodomo Falls on the island of Vanua Levu, Fiji, while living in the highly cultured and fascinating village of Savusavu.
+During our entire three-month stay in a bit of house overlooking the ocean, we may have seen a total of 10 Caucasians in this less-often visited holiday/vacation spot for most travelers.